slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 -- x@mozarrinsadaf*

 > *"AI is intelligence acceleration." (...)
+"The smarter your AI is, the less data it needs.
+Needing huge training sets is a sign of stupidity." (...)
 "Sleeping on a plane is the closest there is to teleportation."
 -- x@pmddomingos*